matt8955/song-vectormender/README.md

 # Data Collection

-* Scraped twitter for publicly tweeted spotify playlists
+* Scraped Twitter for publicly tweeted spotify playlists
-* Collected song ids for all playlists with Spotify's api
+* Collected song ids for all playlists with Spotify's Api
 * Collected artist and song information from Spotify's Api